Paul1365972/hhu-sanity/README.md

 ## Extensions

-Functionality split between the following two extensions for now:
+Functionality split between the following extensions for now:

 ### HHU-Sanity-Login